MISSISSIPPI

 | Juniors and seniors | $1,000 |

-To apply for MTAG, you must first file your FAFSA and complete the Mississippi Office of Financial Aid Application along with a variety of supporting documents.
+To be considered for MTAG, you must first submit your FAFSA and complete the Mississippi Aid Application (MAAPP) by September 15.

 Mississippi Eminent Scholars Grant (MESG)